Why choose this programme?

 The master's programme in Geosciences covers specializations in geology, geography, hydrology, geophysics, geomatics, meteorology and oceanography.
 You will learn about the Earth's structure, natural resources and the environment.

 The interaction between people and nature is a central theme in several of the programme options.
-Examples of these include the search for oil, geohazards, water resource management, pollution and climate change.
+Examples of these include georesources, geohazards, water resource management, pollution and climate change.

-The Department of Geosciences has a broad research profile, allowing you to choose from a variety of programme options, depending on your academic background, your interests and what you would like to learn more about.
+The Department of Geosciences at University of Oslo has a broad research profile, allowing you to choose from a variety of programme options, depending on your academic background, your interests and what you would like to learn more about.
 And of course, your chosen career, after the conclusion of your studies.

 A brief overview of the programme